CharlieEngler3/atlas-suite/README.md

   ![Step 6](https://imgur.com/aBtKKFF.png)

   7.)
 On the left there will be a list of databases with a button that says "New" at the top of the list.
-Create the following databaases by clicking the "New" button
+Create the following databases:

       connect
       forums